 regulations during the lockdown.

-The Company resumed its operations as per the directives and permissions of the State Government
+The Company resumed its operations as per the directives and permissions of the State Government and

-and other statutory and trade bodies, complying with the advisories issued by concerned authorities
+other statutory and trade bodies, complying with the advisories issued by concerned authorities and

-received from the concerned authorities and were operating at 50% capacity.
+from the concerned authorities and were operating at 50% capacity.

 Explanation or Comments on Qualification etc., by Auditors and Company Secretary in Practice:-